kinturkt/Machine-Learning-Programs/README.md

-In this repository, I have made use of severa models of Machine Learning which are listed here.
+In this repository, I have made use of several models of Machine Learning which are listed here.